Table of Contents

 Gateway width: 2 DIN modules.

 It is strongly recommended to install a dedicated circuit breaker for Climkit communication devices.
-This breaker must be clearly labeled.
+This must be clearly labeled.
 In the example below, the circuit breaker is associated with the Climkit Gateway and the Mbus60 converter.

 Connection to meters